safepay/sensor.willyweather/README.md

 It also provides a Rest API that is easier to use than the cumbersome BoM API's. https://www.willyweather.com.au/api/docs/v2.html

+Note that the service is commercial but it is very cheap.

 ## Installation
 Install the directory and all files within a custom_componenets directory within your Home Assistant config directory.
 You must obtain an API key from your WillyWeather account at www.willyweather.com.au.